MP Estate Planning UK

 How “within 90 days” is triggered

-“Becoming liable” usually means the first time the trust receives interest, rent, dividends or makes a chargeable disposal.
+“Becoming liable” usually means the first time the trust receives taxable income — bank interest, rent, dividends — or makes a chargeable disposal such as selling a property or investments.
 That date starts your 90-day window.
+For non-taxable trusts, the clock starts on the date the trust deed is executed.

-“Identify the trigger date, count forward, and don’t leave registration to the last week.”
+“Identify the trigger date, count forward 90 days, and don’t leave registration to the last week.
+HMRC’s online system can be slow during busy periods.”

-• Timing checklist: confirm the creation date or tax-trigger date.
+• Timing checklist: confirm the trust creation date and/or the date a tax liability first arose.

-• Count forward 90 days where that rule applies.
+• Count forward 90 days from whichever date applies.

 Information you’ll need before you start trust registration

 Before you open the online form, gather the key facts so the process runs smoothly.
-We recommend pulling documents together into one folder so everyone can access the information quickly.
+We recommend pulling documents together into a single “trust registration pack” so everyone involved can access the information quickly.
+Having everything ready before you start avoids the frustration of half-completed submissions timing out.

 A professional office workspace featuring a wooden desk cluttered with essential documents for trust registration, including forms, a calculator, and a laptop displaying a spreadsheet.
 In the foreground, a pair of hands in business attire carefully sorts through papers, illuminated by soft, natural light streaming through a nearby window.
 The middle ground showcases a bookshelf filled with legal texts and financial guides, adding an academic feel to the scene.
 The background features a potted plant and a wall-mounted calendar, emphasizing organization and clarity.
 The atmosphere is focused and diligent, representing a serious approach to trust registration while maintaining a clean and polished appearance.